kelleymarne/Team-Profiles/README.md

 ## Challenges
 I started by creating my constructors first, which i know is backwards.
 I am still really struggling with the testing factor of how things go.
 I do have a session with my tutor today and i plan to have him really go into depth on how the testing process works.
 I didnt want to let that hold me up to much so i did end up at least pseudo coding out the constructors first.

+Creating the proper functions is always trickier for me.
+Knowing when to create a seperate function for something else or writing it within in a function.

 ---
 ## Victories